How Much do Granite Countertops Cost?

 - Kitchen countertops with island: $2,992 to $4,360

-Cost factors are discussed below, so you’ll have a clear idea where on the range your countertop cost will be.
-Material, supply and labor costs are itemized to show where the money goes.
+Cost factors are discussed below, so you’ll have a clear idea where on the range your type of granite countertop cost will be and where you might be able to save money.
+Material, supply and professional installation labor costs are itemized in square feet to show where the money goes and what your total cost may be.
 Our DIY or Pro recommendation below might help you decide whether countertop installation is a suitable project and what the risks are of doing it yourself.

 See Costs from Around the Web and Costs Submitted by Homeowners and Pros below for additional granite countertop price information, and feel free to submit your cost too.